ionic-team/ionic-site/content/docs/v2/native/browser.md

 Ionic Native 3.0 now allows developers to mock and use native plugins in the browser through a simple override mechanic, making it easy to provide testing data from a sensor, or to access a native-only API such as HealthKit.

+This means that a large majority of an Ionic app can now be built entirely in the browser without deploying to device or emulator.
+A level of development speed unheard of in mobile.

 <h3 id="Mocking_Plugins">Mocking Plugins</h3>

 To use an Ionic Native plugin in the browser and `ionic serve` session, you just need to extend the original plugin class and override the methods you'd like to mock.